Aadaalla Majaka

-Aadaalla Majaka is a 1995 Indian Telugu-language romantic film written by and directed by Muthyala Subbaiah.
+Aadaalla...Majaka! is a 1995 Indian Telugu-language romantic film written by and directed by Muthyala Subbaiah.
 The film stars Vikram, Ooha, and Ali in the leading roles, while Sudhakar plays a supporting role.
+The film is a remake of the Malayalam film Pidakkozhi Koovunna Noottandu (1994).

 Plot

 The plot revolves around paying guests staying in a female-only homestay who are self-identified misandrists.